Losant/losant-docs/docs/getting-started/walkthrough.md

 * `visibility` - the average visibility in miles.
 * `pressure` - the sea-level air pressure in millibars.

-Once all the attributes are properly defined, click the `Create Device` button at the top of the page.
+Once all the attributes are properly defined, click the `Create Device` button at the bottom of the page.

 ![Create Device Button](/images/getting-started/walkthrough/create-device-button.png "Create Device Button")